Trend20/ContriQuest/README.md

 ## Tech Stack

-`ContriQuest` is build using the following technologies:
+`ContriQuest` is built using the following technologies:

 ### Server-side